The guidebooks never said anything about Arcadia Beach in the winter.

 Dejected and tired from jet lag, we headed back from Arcadia Beach to the train station.
 Since Tram #5 supposedly stopped running at around 10:30pm according to some local youths there, we haggled down 4 cabs to take us to the train station.
 Along the way we passed by a perfectly functioning Tram #5 heading in our direction.
 Oh the irony of it all.

-And after hopping on a 00:52 (12:52am) overnight train from Odessa to Kiev, we passed out on the entire way until the train arrived on time at 9:24am.
+We passed out on the entire way until the train arrived on time at 9:24am.

 Welcome to Kiev, everyone.